You Can Make a Difference

 A Registered Charity

-We are a now an approved charity on AmazonSmile and Fred Meyer Community Rewards.
+We are an approved charity on AmazonSmile and Fred Meyer Community Rewards.
 Click the buttons below, and search for “Idaho Internet Crimes Against Children Coalition” to switch your chosen charity and donate a percentage of all your purchases to our cause.

 ISP was grateful for a contribution from the Idaho Internet Crimes Against Children Coalition @IICACC – we are partners in detecting, investigating and prosecuting child predators.
 Funds will be used by ISP Cyber Crimes Unit to purchase software to analyze suspects’ computers. pic.twitter.com/EYWtcEiKPl